Zheng Gu Shui

 Zheng Gu Shui (正骨水 (bone-setting liquid)) is a traditional Chinese liniment.
 This external analgesic is believed to relieve qi and blood stagnation, promote healing, and soothe pain.
-The formula is known as Dit da jow in Cantonese or die da jiu in Mandarin.
+The formula falls into the category of dit da jow in Cantonese or die da jiu in Mandarin.

 The liniment was used to treat fractures, broken bones and injuries suffered in combat.
 It is used today by practitioners of Chinese medicine to treat pain or trauma from backache, arthritis, strains, bruises, and sprains.
+It should neither be used on open wounds nor swallowed.

 Zheng Gu Shui is also used by people who suffer from achy feet from long-time standing or people who suffer from Plantar Fasciitis by applying with a cotton ball and letting air dry before putting on socks and shoes.
 Due to its nature, it can stain clothing if not dried properly.
 Stains generally can be removed with a small amount of alcohol.

 Contents

+Fratkin formula

-The ingredients in Zheng Gu Shui are listed as follows (percentages are not rounded up or down):
+The ingredients in Fratkin's formula for Zheng Gu Shui are listed as follows (percentages are exact):